Calvin-Data-Science/data202/web/index.md

 As the [Calvin Academic Integrity Policy](https://calvin.edu/directory/policies/academic-integrity-policy) says, "At Calvin, the student-faculty relationship is based on trust and mutual respect."

 Data science is a fundamentally collaborative endeavor.
 Collaboration brings the benefits of multiple perspectives, needed to tackle complex problems faithfully and responsibly.
 But teamwork also brings the risk of one person doing all of the "learning" for the other.
-And at the end of the day we need to evaluate each student's performance individually.
+And at the end of the day I need to evaluate each student's performance individually.
 Thus:

 * *Collaboration on homework and labs is encouraged.*
 * The *write-ups* for HW and lab submissions should be *your own work*.
 Particularly this means: **never copy and paste code**, from the web or another student!
 Even if you intend to write exactly the same thing, type it out yourself, from memory.
 Trust me that this is for your benefit.
 * **When** asking for help (and everyone *should* ask for help when they need it), *try to solve the problem on your own first*.
 This is critical.
 Then, when you ask for help, share *what you've tried* and *what leads you to think it's not working.* (not just "It's not working!!")
 * List what help you received for each problem. (e.g., "Joe helped me understand what this question is asking.")

-## Grading

-Grades will be determined as follows.

-* 10% Labs: weekly practice with basic computational tools.
-* 20% Homework: weekly deeper practice, including communication and reflection.
-* 20% Quizzes: regular, typically short, checks for conceptual understanding and individual work
-* 10% Project 1: replicate and critique some real-world data science (details below)
-* 20% Project 2: ask and answer your own data science question (details below)
-* 20% Participation: also includes discussion journals (see below)

 ## Accommodations